 - What were your greatest risks to date, and how do you expect that to change in the future?

 The results from a recent Peeriosity poll created using the iPollingTM technology illustrate how extensive implementation of Intelligent Automation solutions has been, with 64% reporting that they have technology that is fully operational with dedicated resources and a strategy in place, with an additional 18% reporting that the technology is being tested/implemented now with resources and strategy under development.
 Only 6% report being interested in the technology with no progress yet.
 Here are the details:

 Results for the second poll question that asks about plans for 2021 are also compelling, with 58% reporting that for 2021 their plans are to continue on an aggressive implementation path, with an additional 24% planning to take their project to a fully operational level.
 12% report that 14for 2021 they either have no tangible plans for testing solutions or otherwise have no plans to move ahead in this area.

 A few of the comments from members include:

 - An RPA Centre of Excellence is in place.
-Plan in 2021 is to increase capability within Shared Services and expand toolset (Predictive Intelligence, Machine Learning, Chatbots etc).
+The plan for 2021 is to increase capability within Shared Services and expand the toolset (Predictive Intelligence, Machine Learning, Chatbots, etc).